City of Seattle,

-We collect and process information in order to fulfill our contractual responsibility to deliver you the Services, fulfill your requests, or pursue our legitimate interests or our business and commercial purposes.
+We collect and process information in order to fulfill our contractual responsibility to deliver the Services, fulfill your requests, pursue our legitimate interests and our business and commercial purposes.
 Your information will only be collected and used for purposes stated herein, where you provide additional consent, or as required by law or regulation - including national security or law enforcement requirements.
 Our purposes for using your information, including over the past year, consist of the following:

 to communicate with you and send you information as part of the Services regarding your requests for information, contests you entered into, newsletters and surveys, technical notices, security alerts, support and administrative messages, significant updates to the Services or policies, as well as relevant notifications regarding your account or job application, job suggestions, or the status of your background check or assessment (to learn how to manage these communications, see “Your Data Rights” below)

 allow our Customers, their personnel, and job applicants to communicate with one another